brightway-lca/bw_timex/docs/content/theory.md

 ## Modifying the matrices

-`bw_timex` now modifies the technopshere and biosphere matrices using `datapackages` from [bw_processing](https://github.com/brightway-lca/bw_processing?tab=readme-ov-file).
+`bw_timex` now modifies the technosphere and biosphere matrices using `datapackages` from [bw_processing](https://github.com/brightway-lca/bw_processing?tab=readme-ov-file).